 ICANN shall bear all costs of the mediator.

+If the Mediation Chairs Council and the Board Mediation Representatives have engaged in good faith participation in the mediation but have not resolved the dispute for any reason, the Mediation Chairs Council or the Board Mediation Representatives may terminate the mediation at any time by declaring an impasse.

+If a resolution to the dispute is reached by the Mediation Chairs Council and the Board Mediation Representatives, the Mediation Chairs Council and the Board Mediation Representatives shall document such resolution (“Mediation Resolution” and the date of such resolution, the “Mediation Resolution Date”).
+ICANN shall promptly post the Mediation Resolution on the Website and the EC Chairs Council shall promptly notify the Decisional Participants of the Mediation Resolution.

+The EC shall be deemed to have accepted the Mediation Resolution if it has not delivered an EC Community IRP Resolution Notice pursuant to and in compliance with Section 4.2 of Annex D within sixty (60) days following the Mediation Resolution Notice Date.

-Article V: OMBUDSMAN
+Article V OMBUDSMAN

 Section 1.
 OFFICE OF OMBUDSMAN

-1.There shall be an Office of Ombudsman, to be managed by an Ombudsman and to include such staff support as the Board determines is appropriate and feasible.
+1.ICANN shall maintain an Office of Ombudsman (“Office of Ombudsman”), to be managed by an ombudsman (“Ombudsman”) and to include such staff support as the Board determines is appropriate and feasible.
 The Ombudsman shall be a full-time position, with salary and benefits appropriate to the function, as determined by the Board.

 2.The Ombudsman shall be appointed by the Board for an initial term of two years, subject to renewal by the Board.